dracor-org/rusdracor/README.md

 ![number of speakers per play over time](numOfSpeakers.png)

-And here is a barplot showing the number of plays per decade:
+Here is a barplot showing the number of plays per decade:

 ![number of speakers per play over time](playsPerDecade.png)

-(README last updated on December 3, 2018.)
+(README last updated on May 11, 2019.)